-Active plan members are required to contribute 8.0% of their salary and the District is required to contribute an actuarially determined rate.
+Active plan members are required to contribute 8.0% of their salary for fiscal year 2014 and the District is required to contribute an actuarially determined rate.
 The actuarial methods and assumptions used for determining the rate are those adopted by CalSTRS Teachers' Retirement Board.
-The required employer contribution rate for fiscal year 2013 was 8.25% of annual payroll.
-The contribution requirements of the plan members are established by state statute.
+The required employer contribution rate for fiscal year 2014 was 8.25% of annual payroll.
+The contribution requirements of the plan members are established by state 'statute.
 The District's contributions to CalSTRS for the last three fiscal years were as follows:

 Percent of Required

-Con tribution Contribution
+Cor itribution Contribution

+2013-14 \$ 465,981 100%

 2012-13 \$ 444,814 100%

 2011-12 \$ 451,046 100%

-2010-11 \$ 494,854 100%